About SAGE Video

 I. Counseling and Psychotherapy

-Drawing upon a vast network of SAGE’s authors and editors, the Counseling and Psychotherapy collection of more than 120 hours and 430 videos includes how-to tutorials from Mick Cooper on Empathy, interviews with Jerrold Lee Shapiro on Existential Psychotherapy and John McLeod on Evidence-Based Practice, along with many more experts from around the world.
+Drawing upon a vast network of SAGE’s authors and editors, the Counseling and Psychotherapy collection includes how-to tutorials from Mick Cooper on Empathy, interviews with Jerrold Lee Shapiro on Existential Psychotherapy and John McLeod on Evidence-Based Practice, along with many more experts from around the world.

 From CBT to Gestalt Therapy, and from Counseling Skills to Counseling Training, it features extensive demonstrations of clients and practitioners in real-life professional contexts designed to illustrate best practice and provide an essential insight for students to master the skills and techniques they need to succeed.